Sports in St. Louis: Soccer

 Five St. Louisans, including many from the historically Italian neighborhood of The Hill, played on the U.S. team for the 1950 World Cup, which defeated England 1-0 in one of the most noted upsets in World Cup history.
 This event was chronicled in the 2005 film The Game of Their Lives (released on DVD as The Miracle Match).
 Several recent American soccer players are from St. Louis, including Brad Davis, Chris Klein, Pat Noonan, Matt Pickens, Steve Ralston, Mike Sorber, Tim Ream, and Taylor Twellman.
-Additionally, current Bosnia and Herzegovina player Vedad Ibišević attended high school in the city and played a season for SLU.
+Additionally, former Bosnia and Herzegovina player Vedad Ibišević attended high school in the city and played a season for SLU.

 St. Louis is the former home of several professional teams, including the St. Louis Stars, which played in St. Louis from 1967 to 1977 in the North American Soccer League.
 St. Louis also was the home of the St. Louis Steamers, an indoor soccer team that played in St. Louis from 1979 to 1988.
 The Steamers averaged over 17,000 fans during their peak, outdrawing the St. Louis Blues NHL team.
 The St. Louis Ambush stole the scene from 1992 to 2000.
 Featuring mainly local talent, the team won the 1995 NPSL championship, which was and still is the only professional soccer championship in the history of St. Louis.

 The Saint Louis Athletica competed in Women's Professional Soccer from 2009 to 2010.
 Athletica played its home matches on the campus of Southern Illinois University Edwardsville and later moved to Scott Gallagher Soccer Park in west county.
 The team folded in May 2010 when donors did not continue to fund the team.

 Club Atletico Saint Louis, a semi-professional soccer team, began play in 2018 after being founded as a youth clinic two years prior.
 The team competes within the National Premier Soccer League and plays out of St. Louis University High School Soccer Stadium.

 The St. Louis Soccer Hall of Fame, established in 1971, is located at the Midwest Soccer Academy and includes a museum with various exhibits.
 The first annual dinner was held in 1971.
+27 members of the St. Louis Soccer Hall of Fame have been inducted into the National Soccer Hall of Fame.